 The 10 Best Microwaves

-This wiki has been updated 39 times since it was first published in May of 2015.
+This wiki has been updated 43 times since it was first published in May of 2015.
 Most households today enjoy the convenience of a microwave, whether for cooking full meals, heating up leftovers, defrosting meats and veggies, or simply making popcorn.
 The models we've selected include some budget-friendly selections and a few with cutting-edge features, and we've ranked them by their capacity, power, value for money, program settings, and overall capabilities.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes